Abraham Wald: Life and career

 Wald was born on 31 October 1902 in Kolozsvár, Transylvania, in the Kingdom of Hungary.
-A religious Jew, he did not attend school on Saturdays, as was then required by the Hungarian school system, and so he was thus homeschooled by his parents until college.
+A religious Jew, he did not attend school on Saturdays, as was then required by the Hungarian school system, and so he was homeschooled by his parents until college.
 His parents were quite knowledgeable and competent as teachers.

 In 1928, he graduated in mathematics from the King Ferdinand I University.

-In 1927, he entered graduate school at the University of Vienna, from which he graduated in 1931 with a Ph.D. in mathematics.
+In 1927, he had entered graduate school at the University of Vienna, from which he graduated in 1931 with a Ph.D. in mathematics.
 His advisor there was Karl Menger.

 Despite Wald's brilliance, he could not obtain a university position because of Austrian discrimination against Jews.
 However, Oskar Morgenstern created a position for Wald in economics.
 When Nazi Germany annexed Austria in 1938, the discrimination against Jews intensified.
 In particular, Wald and his family were persecuted as Jews.
-Wald immigrated to the United States at the invitation of the Cowles Commission for Research in Economics, to work on econometrics research.
+Wald emigrated to the United States at the invitation of the Cowles Commission for Research in Economics, to work on econometrics research.
+By September 1938 Wald was a Fellow of the Carnegie Corporation at Columbia University learning about modern English language statistics from Harold Hotelling.
+He was appointed to the Columbia Faculty in 1941 and remained there until his death.

+During World War II, Wald was a member of the Statistical Research Group (SRG) at Columbia University, where he applied his statistical skills to various wartime problems.
+There was a difficulty: the work was secret and Wald was officially an enemy alien and, as such, barred from access to restricted matter.
+Hotelling recounts, “This impasse led to a facetious suggestion that each page he wrote should immediately be snatched away and never shown to him again, but was resolved when a federal court granted him a hearing long before his turn on the docket and promptly naturalized him.”